Best Boston Neighborhoods for College Students Based on T Stops and Rent Trends

 Fenway and Kenmore

-Fenway and Kenmore are two distinct neighborhoods in close proximity to each other.
-They are often grouped together due to their geographic vicinity.
-Kenmore is home to Boston University, while Fenway is where Northeastern University is located.
-Additionally, Fenway/Kenmore is the hub for the Colleges of the Fenway, which comprises Emmanuel College, Simmons University, Wentworth Institute of Technology, Massachusetts College of Art and Design, and Massachusetts College of Pharmacy and Health Sciences.
-Notably, Harvard Medical School can also be found in this neighborhood.
+Fenway and Kenmore are popular neighborhoods for students.
+Though two distinct areas, Fenway and Kenmore are often grouped together due to their geographic proximity.
+Kenmore is home to Boston University, while Fenway boasts Northeastern University.
+Along with these institutions, Fenway/Kenmore is the hub for the Colleges of the Fenway, which comprises Emmanuel College, Simmons University, Wentworth Institute of Technology, Massachusetts College of Art and Design, and Massachusetts College of Pharmacy and Health Sciences.
+Notably, Harvard Medical School can also be found in this area.
 Fenway/Kenmore is easily accessible via the Green Line, with most stops conveniently located within a 10-minute walk from these institutions.
 Both Boston University and Northeastern University have their own dedicated stops.

 Fenway Average Rent Prices by the Bedroom